donomii/throff/README.md

 will call .S before calling ADD.  .S prints the arguments to its right (i.e. the datastack).
 Very handy for debugging!

 ## Goals

 * To create a small, simple and portable interpreter (mostly complete)
+* To design a language that builds itself from basic principles to advanced language constructs (going nicely)
-* quick and effective access to platform libraries like graphics, databases, etc
+* quick and effective access to platform libraries like graphics, databases, etc (not so good)
 * a simple and highly configurable language (good so far)
-* the best interactive debugger, with rewind and undo functionality (promising so far)
+* the best interactive debugger, with rewind and undo functionality (possible but not implemented well)
 * Support advanced language features like first-class continuations (mostly complete)
 * a familiar interface available everywhere
-* to minimise the use of explicit typing where possible
+* to minimise the use of explicit typing where possible (while still providing useful typing)

 ## Throff datatypes

 Throff datatypes are still a work in progress, as I come to understand the most effective ways to structure them.
 At the moment, there are the following datatypes, with their literal syntax:

+### Throff literals

 * Boolean -     TRUE, FALSE
 * String -      ->STRING [ This is a string ]